 The Native Plant Society of New Mexico supports communities throughout the state working on projects that further education, restoration, and conservation of native plants.
-We do this through state awarded grants and donations supported by the Carter Conservation Fund, as well as through grants provided by individual chapters.
+We do this through NPSNM awarded grants and donations supported by the Carter Conservation Fund, as well as through grants provided by certain of our chapters.
 To learn more read explore the links below:

 - What is the Carter Conservation Fund & How Can You Support it?

 - Science Teacher Award

 Grants and donations are limited to a maximum of $1500 with rare exceptions.
 However, applicants are encouraged to combine our grants with additional funding from other partners as may be needed to strengthen the basis of their project.
 Applications for grants and donations are due on December 31st to receive support for the following year, usually disbursed in the first week of February.

 The Native Plant Society of New Mexico is a non-profit organization that strives to educate the public about native plants by promoting knowledge of plant identification, ecology, and uses; fostering plant conservation and the preservation of natural habitats; supporting botanical research; and encouraging the appropriate use of native plants to conserve water, land, and wildlife.

 Grants are awarded to individual projects that are aligned with our mission.
 For example, you can request for a grant to pay for the cost of a specific native plant conservation program, an invasive species removal effort, or to buy the materials needed for a specific habitat restoration in New Mexico.
 We ask that you acknowledge our support in any publication resulting from your project.

 - The removal of tamarisk trees from the Gila River within the wilderness area